csantanapr/knative-microk8s/README.md

 brew install multipass
 ```

-Install `hyperkit` or `qemu`, do use virtual box it doesn't allow access from the host network bridge by default.
+Install `hyperkit` or `qemu`, do not use virtual box it doesn't allow access from the host network bridge by default.

 For qemu install `libvirt` and set as default driver
 ```